GordoNice/spek_qual/README.md

     Emean:  30.0545 keV

 In the file `60keV_20_W_Al0-5_21_tab.lis` we have 7 spectra of differential yield on every stage of X-ray passage through material.
 Spectrum is loaded for the final stage (`-fdn 7`).
-We also need to be sure that no data with energy less than 1 keV will be loaded, that's why we need to drop the first 2 rows from the beginning of data (`-frd 2`).
+We also need to be sure that no data with energy less than 1 keV will be loaded, that's why we need to drop the first 2 rows from the beginning of spectrum data (`-frd 2`).

 All the results will be saved under `./result/60keV_20_W_Al0-5_21_tab_spekqual.dat` path.